adriens/katacoda-glia-labs/devops-tools/lftp-quickstart/step1.md

 Now, put some data in it.

-This time we won't use `curl` but `lftp` as it can also deal with http.
+👉This time we won't use `curl` but `lftp` as it can also deal with http.

 Open a `lftp` session so we can play interactively with it :